staeter/work-in-progress/dialogue.md

 The world wide web brought an unprecedented ability for people to share ideas and knowledge across the world but - as the [platform economy](https://en.wikipedia.org/wiki/Platform_economy) grew - private corporation took control over our means of communication and entertainment.
 Moreover, these platforms and tend to amplify already-popular voices while making it increasingly difficult for new or niche creators to reach and grow their audience, creating a self-reinforcing cycle of visibility inequality.
 Even worse, they cooperate with states and implement their censorship.

 To follow the expressive principle means to provide diverse peoples ways to express, publish, share and sustain creative work.
+It includes hosting dissident voices.
 This involves supporting creators, making tools and resources that help them initiate their creative work, find their core audience and opening multiple paths to sustainable content creation.
 We recognize that different creators serve different valuable purposes - from specialized knowledge sharing to mass entertainment - and all deserve fair opportunities to find and grow their audience.

 This isn't about limiting successful creators or forcing equality of outcomes.
 Rather, it means ensuring that success comes from genuine audience connection and content quality rather than algorithmic bias.
 The goal is to create multiple viable paths to sustainable content creation, where both niche creators serving specific communities and broadly popular voices can thrive.